zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs18/doc/index.rst

-.. _intel_adsp_cavs15:
+.. _intel_adsp_cavs18:

-Intel ADSP CAVS 1.5
+Intel ADSP CAVS 1.8
 ###################

 Overview
 ********

-This board configuration is used to run Zephyr on the Intel CAVS 1.5 Audio DSP.
+This board configuration is used to run Zephyr on the Intel CAVS 1.8 Audio DSP.
-This configuration is present, for example, on Intel `Apollo Lake`_ microprocessors.
+This configuration is present, for example, on Intel `Whiskey Lake`_ microprocessors.
 Refer to :ref:`intel_adsp_generic` for more details on Intel ADSP ACE and CAVS.

 System requirements